Alexis97/OpenGLTutorial/README.md

 ### Load the content
 The pipeline of rendering on an OpenGL/GLFW program is shown below.

+1. Vertex data
-Hence, we firstly define the vertex data.
+We firstly define the vertex data.
 As a tutorial example, we define 3 vertices of a triangle in a float-type array:
 ```
 float vertices[] = {
     -0.5f, -0.5f, 0.0f, // left